verrazzano/docs/content/en/docs/backup/keycloak.md

    ```
    {{< /clipboard >}}

-   At this point, the MySQL cluster has been restored successfully from the backup, along with the `PersistentVolumeClaim` that were deleted previously.
+   At this point, the MySQL cluster has been restored successfully from the backup, along with the `PersistentVolumeClaim` that was deleted previously.

-5. Update Keycloak secret if you are restoring Keycloak on a new cluster.
+5. If you are restoring Keycloak on a new cluster, then update the Keycloak secret.

-   On the original cluster, run the following command for the `keycloak-http` secret in `keycloak` namespace if you are restoring Keycloak on a new cluster:
+   On the original cluster, if you are restoring Keycloak on a new cluster, then run the following command for the `keycloak-http` secret in `keycloak` namespace:
    {{< clipboard >}}
    ```bash
     $ kubectl get secret --namespace keycloak keycloak-http -o jsonpath={.data.password}; echo
    ```
     {{< /clipboard >}}

-    On the new cluster, replace the existing password value with the value displayed above.
+    On the new cluster, replace the existing password value with the value displayed from the previous command.
     {{< clipboard >}}
    ```bash
     kubectl patch secret keycloak-http --namespace keycloak -p '{"data": {"password": "<password displayed in the step above>"}}'
    ```
     {{< /clipboard >}}

-6. Restart Keycloak pods.
+6. Restart the Keycloak pods.

    The removal and recreation of the MySQL cluster may bring down the Keycloak pods because MySQL goes offline during the restore operation.
-Run the following commands to restart Keycloak pods:
+Run the following commands to restart the Keycloak pods:
    {{< clipboard >}}
    ```bash
     KEYCLOAK_REPLICAS=$(kubectl get sts --namespace keycloak keycloak -o custom-columns=:status.replicas --no-headers)